xnuinside/lof/docs/README.rst

 #.
 Added Possimility to run multiple workers with flag --workers.
    This helpful if you need speed up your local server or some lambdas need to call another lambdas directly.
 #.
 Added flag --reload to cli if you want auto reload server when code changed (uvicor --reload)
+#.
+Added support for Cloud Formation templates in JSON

 **v0.2.3**